 For detailed steps, see:

-Preview Your Site Plan
+Preview and Generate Your Site Plan

 You can preview your site plan as many times as you want during the design process to make sure it looks good and to check that all your zone materials and labels are correct.